emanueleyeboah/Technical_Page/README.md

 # Technical_Page
-A freecode camp technical page
+A freecode Camp Technical Page

 Project is in progress